fermoya/SwiftUIPager/README.md

 <img src="resources/rotation3D.gif" alt="PageAspectRatio lower than 1" height="640"/>

-### Gestures

-`Pager` comes with the following built-in gestures:
-- Tap on any item to bring it to focus.
-Enable this gesture with `itemTappable`
-- Swipe acroos the items

-You can disable any interaction by calling `disableInteraction`.

 ### Events

 Use `onPageChanged` to react to any change on the page index: